My Principles So Far

 Be as precise and brief as possible, and choose brevity over precision.

-Never leave an idea alone, and constantly find ways to things with it.
+Never leave an idea alone, and constantly find ways to work with it.

-Action is more important than the image of the action.
+Action is more critical than the image of the action.

 Success requires focus, failure, accepting failure, learning from failure, and trying again.

-Fear shouldn’t deter us, but we shouldn’t take on needless risk.
+Fear shouldn’t deter us, but we shouldn’t take unnecessary risks.

 Details define all results, and theory never captures them fully.